jlmelville/mize/scripts/README.md

 Use `--callbacks separate` or `--callbacks combined,separate` to measure the separate-callback path under otherwise identical settings.

+### Funconstrain Adapter Schema

+The sourceable helper preserves the benchmark's `case$name`, `case$source`, `case$par`, and `case$fg` fields.
+It maps funconstrain callbacks as follows:

+- `fn` to `fg$fn`
+- `gr` to `fg$gr`
+- optional `fg` to `fg$fg`
+- optional `he` to mize's `fg$hs` name

+Additional developer metadata is kept outside `fg`:

+- `start` records the resolved parameters, requested and actual dimensions, and whether a fixed, requested-dimension, default, or fallback start was selected.
+- `factory` records the factory name, supplied arguments, and effective arguments after defaults.
+- `provenance` records the installed funconstrain version.
+A source commit is marked unavailable unless it was supplied by the caller or recorded in the installed package metadata.
+- `reference` retains `fmin` and `xmin` as non-callback metadata.
+Its applicability flags are `TRUE`, `FALSE`, or `NA` for applicable, inapplicable, or not yet encoded, with a corresponding basis string.
+The helper encodes the documented variable-dimension rules for Extended Rosenbrock, Variably Dimensioned, and Chebyquad; it does not infer applicability merely because a stored `xmin` has the requested length.

 ### Dependencies

 Built-in benchmark cases use base R plus packages that ship with R: